-The first step for building your workflow is adding your blocks of work.
-But what do you do after this?
-Easy, just click one of the blue handles at the edge of your block and drag it to the block you want to connect it to.
+Do this for each project you want to connect.
+Next, just click one of the blue handles at the edge of your block and drag it to the block you want to connect it to.

 Once you've created your flow, you'll be taken to this screen.

 The first screen shows your flow’s history, which it doesn’t yet have because you haven’t finished creating it.
 Click on the Blocks of work tab.

 In this tab, you can choose the tool account you want to use for each block.
 Usually, you might want to do this to create a bot user.
 You can also change the flow direction from the default two-way flow to a one-way flow.
 This can help you create flows that fit your specific use case — such as a Trello Master Board — but often you’ll want to keep it as a two-way relationship.

 Next, it’s time to set up your rules.

 By default, Unito will sync all information between tools.
 If you want to change that, you can set up a rule in this tab.